Azure/AKS/examples/azure-service-mesh/security/cert-manager-letsencrypt/readme.md

 ## Steps
 ### 1. Setup DNS record
 Set up a DNS record for the `EXTERNAL-IP` address of the external ingressgateway service with your cloud provider.
-In this example, we are setting up the DNS record for `4.153.8.39` with `test.dev.azureservicemesh.io`.
+In this example, we [set up the DNS record](https://learn.microsoft.com/en-us/azure/dns/dns-operations-recordsets-portal) for `4.153.8.39` with `test.dev.azureservicemesh.io` on azure portal.

 Run the following command to retrieve the external IP address of the ingress gateway:
 ```shell